shireenjain/fintelli/README.md

   This will contribute to the development of a **quantitative advisor chatbot** designed to assist investors in making informed decisions.
 The chatbot will provide tailored investment advice based on quantitative data.

 - **Key Components**:
-  The project, in its current stage, explores three distinct quantitative investment strategies:
+  The project, in its current stage, explores three distinct quantitative investment strategies.
+Sample outputs and datasets are provided in a Google Sheet, which can be accessed [here](https://docs.google.com/spreadsheets/d/1yUuq0K5O5NqUBcGugn1IqANLC-laJqKY6tpvO0AOHmg/edit?usp=sharing).
+The trading strategies are:

   - **Equal-Weight Nifty 50 Index Fund**:
     - **Objective**: Challenge the traditional market-capitalization-weighted approach by allocating equal weight to all stocks in the Nifty 500 index.